 Do They Have the Cleanest Tap Water?

-The tap water in LA contains about four times as many contaminants and chemicals as the average large US city.
+Los Angeles does not have the cleanest tap water in the world or the United States.
+The tap water in LA contains about 4 times as many contaminants and chemicals as the average large US city.

-Memphis, Tennessee is known for having the purest, sweetest tap water in the world.
+Memphis, Tennessee, is known for having the purest, sweetest tap water in the world.
 Memphis water contains very low levels of minerals and contaminants, so the water does not need to be treated after it comes out of the ground.

 Contrary to what some people believe, untreated water that contains few minerals tastes better than treated water.